ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

   1. 🕵 Auditing commands for lyrics  (to find files that do not have approved lyrics)
   1. 🕵 Auditing commands for karaoke (to find files that do not have approved karaoke/subtitle files)
   1. ⚡ [WinAmp](https://forums.winamp.com/forum/winamp/winamp-discussion/306661-winamp-5-666-released-build-3516) 🦙 integration commands (to work with the song that is currently playing in ⚡️ [WinAmp](https://forums.winamp.com/forum/winamp/winamp-discussion/306661-winamp-5-666-released-build-3516) 🦙)
-  1. ⚙️ Subordinate commands (under the hood stuff not generally invokved directly)
+  1. ⚙️ Subordinate commands (under the hood stuff not generally invoked directly)

 -----------------------------------------------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------------------------------------------

-# Lyric Alignment commands:
+# *Lyric Alignment* commands:

 These commands manage the lyric files that are used to improve prompt accuracy.